Danny024/CloudRobotics/README.md

 # Cloud Robotics - A web based Interface for Robotics Control and Navigation
-A web application built using React JS to control Robot.
+A web application built using React JS to control the Turtlebot3 Robot.

 The web interface is composed of the following components: